BioPhoton/ngRe/README.md

 ## Observable Life Cycle Hooks

-A property decorator which turnes a lifecycle method into an observable and assingnes it to the related property.
+A property decorator which turns a lifecycle method into an observable and assigns it to the related property.

-The decorator should work as aproxy for all life cycle hooks ` @hook$('onInit') onInit$;` as well as forward passed values i.e. `changes` in from the `OnChanges` hook.
+The decorator should work as a proxy for all life cycle hooks ` @hook$('onInit') onInit$;` as well as forward passed values i.e. `changes` in from the `OnChanges` hook.

 ```typescript